Li-Kane/CSE151A_project/final_writeup.md

 ## Conclusion

 At the end of the day, our model had a typical error of within +/-2.5 days of the truth, and while our attempts to improve it didn't make it much worse, it didn't get much better either.
 I think if I asked a doctor "how long will I be in here" and he could guess within 2.5 days the length of my stay, I'd be pretty happy with that answer and our data wasn't very correlated to start with, but its frustrating to fail to improve it after multiple tries.
+Given that even when we tried to utilize the dataset without dropping any features we still had approximately the same performance, the problem is likely to due with the type of data and what we are trying to predict rather than how much data we have (~100,000 rows, 47 features).
+Not only this, but even when we boosted the model as much as possible, we couldn't even get it to overfit on just the training data, suggesting an issue with the data or correlations.
+There may even be an issue with data collection.

 One thing we could have done better is we made a lot of decisions regarding what we'd predict and what features we used at the start, and then we ended up with all these low correlation features.
 We would've liked to check the whole data set's correlation with our target rather than cutting so much stuff out first.
+In the future, we could try to utilize a different dataset, oversample our data (since error was higher on higher days), or be more selective with the features we use.
+Overall, even if the accuracy wasn't as optimal as we would have liked, we learned a lot about the importance of good dataa and data preprocessing and selecting the right models for the task.

 ## Collaboration